 The Corpus Objective

-For a complete training corpus, we average the loss over all word positions:
+The loss applies to a single training example.
+For a complete training corpus, we aggregate the losses over all word positions by computing their average:

-where is the total number of training positions in the corpus and is the loss at position .
 Minimizing this objective encourages the model to correctly predict center words from their contexts across the entire corpus.
+During training, we use stochastic gradient descent to update the embedding matrices and to reduce .

 With random weights, the model has no preference for the correct word.
 Training adjusts the embeddings so that the averaged context vector produces high probability for the actual center word.